 to augmented reality.

-Laura Gilmour, Medical Account Manager, EOS North America
+Laura Gilmour, Global Medical Business Development Manager, EOS North America

-Laura Gilmour, Medical Account Manager of EOS North America, oversees more than 20 medical device OEMs and contract manufacturers using EOS technology in North America.
+Laura Gilmour, Global Medical Business Development Manager of EOS North America, oversees more than 20 medical device OEMs and contract manufacturers using EOS technology in North America.
 She joined EOS in 2016 after working with the company as a customer during her 15 years as a biomedical research and development engineer.

 Previously, Laura was a senior research engineer at Smith and Nephew Orthopedics where she and a team of engineers developed an advanced porous structure now used in orthopedic applications around the world.
 She also worked at Medtronic Spine and Biologics and Abbott Vascular where she was responsible for translating surgical needs into medical device designs.
 Prior to that, Laura spent two years as a pre-market reviewer for the U.S. Food and Drug Administration (FDA), reviewing and clearing more than 80 orthopedic devices.
 During her time at the FDA, Laura was a founding member of the organization’s Additive Manufacturing Working Group.